Skip to contents

 Introduction

-This vignette compares outputs from the ADMB model to the TMB model compiled within the sbt package.
+This vignette compares outputs from the ADMB model to the RTMB model within the sbt package.
 This is done using a fixed parameter run and then by optimising.
-In the fixed parameter run the parameter values from a single cell of the ADMB model are used as fixed value inputs to sbt and outputs from sbt are generated.
+In the fixed parameter run the parameter values from a single cell of the ADMB model are used as fixed value inputs to sbt and outputs from sbt are generated then compared to the ADMB outputs.

 Fixed parameter run